Unified Inference on Moment Restrictions with Nuisance Parameters: Test Formulation

-Next, we show that the map $\mL$ is Hadamard directionally differentiable\footnote{See the definition of Hadamard directional differentiability in Definition \ref{def:first order Hadamard}.} but its Hadamard directional derivative is degenerate under $\HH_0$.
-Define $\bD_0=\lbr \varphi\in \bD_{\mL0}:\mL(\varphi)=0 \rbr$.
+Next, we show that the map $\mL$ is Hadamard directionally differentiable, but its Hadamard directional derivative is degenerate under $\HH_0$.\footnote{See Definition \ref{def:first order Hadamard} for Hadamard directional differentiability.} Define The following lemma provides the Hadamard directional derivative of $\mathcal{L}$ and its first order degeneracy under $\mathrm{H}_0$.

-\begin{lemma} If Assumptions \ref{ass:para Theta is compact} and \ref{ass:para g mapsto f(g) is continuous} hold, then $\mL$ is Hadamard directionally differentiable at $\phi\in \bD_{\mL}$ tangentially to $\bD_{\mL0}$ with the Hadamard directional derivative where $\Theta_0(\phi)=\argmin_{\theta\in\Theta}\int_{\mr} \lbk \phi (x,\theta) \rbk^2 \ddd \nu(x)$.
-Moreover, if $\phi\in\bD_0$, then the derivative $\mL'_{\phi}$ is well defined on the whole of $\ell^\infty(\mr\times\Theta)$ with $\mL'_\phi(h)=0$ for every $h\in\ell^\infty(\mr\times\Theta)$. \end{lemma}
+\begin{lemma} If Assumptions \ref{ass:para Theta is compact} and \ref{ass:para g mapsto f(g) is continuous} hold, then $\mL$ is Hadamard directionally differentiable at $\phi_P\in \bD_{\mL}$ tangentially to $\bD_{\mL0}$ with the Hadamard directional derivative where $\Theta_0(\phi_P)=\argmin_{\theta\in\Theta}\int_{\mr} \lbk \phi_P (x,\theta) \rbk^2 \ddd \nu(x)$.
+Moreover, if $\phi_P\in\bD_0$, then the derivative $\mL'_{\phi_P}$ is well defined on the whole of $\ell^\infty(\mr\times\Theta)$ with $\mL'_{\phi_P}(h)=0$ for every $h\in\ell^\infty(\mr\times\Theta)$. \end{lemma}

-The first order degeneracy of $\mL$ under $\HH_0$ implies that we may need to find the second order Hadamard directional derivative\footnote{See the definition of second order Hadamard directional differentiability in Definition \ref{def:second order Hadamard CF}.} of $\mL$.
-We assume the following conditions to guarantee the existence of the second order Hadamard directional derivative of $\mL$.
+The first order degeneracy of $\mL$ under $\HH_0$ implies that we may need to find the second order Hadamard directional derivative of $\mL$.\footnote{See Definition \ref{def:second order Hadamard CF} for second order Hadamard directional differentiability.} We assume the following conditions to guarantee the existence of the second order Hadamard directional derivative of $\mL$.

-\begin{assum} The function $G\circ g$ is twice differentiable with respect to $\theta$, and the second partial derivative satisfies
+\begin{assum} The function $\phi_P$ is twice differentiable with respect to $\theta$, and the second partial derivative satisfies

 where $\lvv \cdot \rvv_{2}$ denotes the $\ell^2$ operator norm of a matrix. \end{assum}